lowlydba/dba-multitool/docs/sp_doc.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 # Purpose
 The goal of this script is to generate tables using Git style Markdown from extended properties of common database objects.
-This allows for a free, extensible way to have a self-documenting database that can generate its own readme file alongside another solution to script a database into source control.
+This allows for a free, extensible way to have a self-documenting database that can generate its own readme file.

-It will create a table if properties exist for the following object types:
+It documents:

 - Tables
 - Views